TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ### Linking Entities

 Entities can be linked using special link properties.
 Each link has a source and a target entity.
 The target entity has a property called "targetname", and the value of that property is some arbitrary string.
-The souce entity has a "target" or a "killtarget" property, and the value of that property is the value of the target entity's "targetname" property.
+The source entity has a "target" or a "killtarget" property, and the value of that property is the value of the target entity's "targetname" property.
 To create an entity link, you have to manually set these properties to the proper values.
 Currently, the names of the link properties are hardcoded into TrenchBroom, but in the future they will be read from the FGD file if appropriate.
 The following section explains how entity links are visualized in the editor.

 ### Entity Link Visualization